 Prepositions are small words that are related to another element in the sentence.
 They are essential because they provide additional details about the sentence.

-- He loves being at home with his dog.
+- They love being at home with their dog.

-- They put many posters on the walls.
+- You put many posters on the walls.

-- There were roses on the way home.
+- There was a rose on the way home.

-- You are not allowed to smoke on the bus.
+- We are not allowed to smoke on the bus.

-- There are many wild animals in that forest.
+- There is a wild animal in that forest.

-- She lived in Canada for 10 years.
+- They lived in Canada for 10 years.

 - Exact position at a point (at the bus stop);

 - Before the name of group activities (at the party, at the match, etc.);

 - With home, work, school, university, the top, the bottom, etc.

 On (more specific, to refer to smaller places):

 - Position on a surface (on the floor);

 - On a line (on the path, on the way, on the river);